Tag Archives: dystopian

 my review

 I’m wandering.
-My point was that despite being noting new to the genre I enjoyed it…up until the halfway mark.
+My point was that despite being nothing new to the genre, I enjoyed it…up until the halfway mark.
 I even overlooked the editing mishaps.
-But after the halfway mark, when Sanders took the characters outside of their small story-line, the whole thing fell apart.
-Most notably the plotting fell apart and suddenly everything was too easy.
+But after the halfway mark, when Sanders took the characters outside of their small storyline, the whole thing fell apart.
+Most notably, the plotting fell apart, and suddenly, everything was too easy.

 The book is also just too long.
 Whole sections could be cut easily.
 I’m thinking of the entire episode with the mutated humans and subsequent events, for example.
 All of it could have been cut wholesale for a tighter read, it contributes so little to the overall story.